hemantsharma1498/hemantsharma1498/README.md

     </h2>
   <p>
     A scalable Image hosting website, similar to  Imgur and Flickr.
-    Currently working on enhancing NodeJS performance via:
+    Currently working on enhancing MongoDB query performance by creating a query cacheing layer, using Redis.

+   <---
     <ul>
       <li>
-        Blocking of event loop where necessary.
+        Creating a query cacheing layer.
         </li>
       <li>
         Clustering and learning to monitor cluster health using PM2.